Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Birch buds are a medicine with antimicrobial, diuretic, wound-healing, as well as anti-inflammatory and restorative properties.
+Birch buds are a medicine with antimicrobial, diuretic, wound-healing, as well as anti-inflammatory and tonic properties.

-Birch buds have a medicinal effect and are often used as a means of alternative medicine.
-Basically, this tool is used:
+Birch buds have a medicinal effect and are often used as a folk medicine.
+This remedy is mainly used:

-• as an expectorant or disinfectant in the treatment of pathologies of respiratory organs (eg, tracheitis or bronchitis);
+- as an expectorant or disinfectant in the treatment of respiratory diseases (for example, tracheitis or bronchitis);

-• tinctures with broths are required to be used externally (in the form of lotions) with the following diseases: arthritis, neurotic-type pain and myositis (the medicine is rubbed into diseased areas), and rheumatism (compresses are applied to the joints);
+- Tinctures with decoctions should be used externally (in the form of lotions) for the following diseases: arthritis, neurotic pain and myositis (the medicine is rubbed into the affected areas), as well as rheumatism (compresses are applied to the joints);

 Release form